banner-cover

 2000

 Opened on 15 September 2000, the Heritage Conservation Centre was the first of its kind in Southeast Asia.
-Today, it is home to Singapore’s national collection, and a leader in cultural materials conservation in this region.
+It is home to Singapore’s National Collection, and a leader in cultural materials conservation in this region.

 History and Milestone 1999